awslabs/duvet/design/witness/spec.md

 (coverage-model-spec §2, including the degraded path).
 Nothing in this specification depends on *how* resolution happens, only that every annotation has a resolved target.
+Placement note (degraded files): in a file with no language classifier, resolution cannot recognize comment lines as skippable — only blank lines and annotation lines are skipped — so an annotation (stacked or not) MUST be the last comment block above the code it targets; an intervening ordinary comment (e.g. a doc comment between the annotation and a proof fn header) becomes the resolved target itself, which a prover producer sees as an unelaborated position (Property W6).

 ### 1.2 Witness {#witness}